airspeedswift/swift-evolution/proposals/NNNN-stdlib-preview.md

-But the flip side of this is that an ABI stable library needs to take extreme care to get APIs right on the first iteration, because once published in an ABI-stable library, there are restrctions on how the API can be evolved in future versions.
+But the flip side of this is that an ABI stable library needs to take extreme care to get APIs right on the first iteration, because once published in an ABI-stable library, there are restrictions on how the API can be evolved in future versions.
 An open process of feedback for the standard library has been highly useful in improving it's usability and functionality.